 True enough, the spices took the backseat here, with the taste of cream being the most prominent.
 Though I did appreciate how it made the usually fiery green curry significantly less spicy, I would have preferred it to be more fragrant.
 We found that the curry had a sweetness that was more similar to the flavour profile of Japanese curry.

 The chicken karaage was nothing to shout about, and paled in comparison to its more flavourful counterpart: the prawn katsu.
-The prawn katsu, which had a nice crisp exterior which wasn’t too oily, was filled with a sweet-savoury prawn paste.
+The prawn katsu, which had a nice crisp exterior that wasn’t too oily, was filled with a sweet-savoury prawn paste.
 They did include a generous amount of meat though, which together with the egg, made for a pretty substantial and protein-heavy meal.Â

 I was a big fan of the tornado eggs—they were silky, smooth, and well-seasoned.
-Swimming in the curry were also chunks of boiled carrots and potatoes, which provided for a clean break from all the cream and grease.Â
+Swimming in the curry were also chunks of boiled carrots and potatoes, which provided a clean break from all the cream and grease.Â

 The new stall is located within Guan Guan Kopitiam, which is a relatively far walk from the nearest train station, Paya Lebar MRT Station.
 The hawker centre is surrounded by industrial and residential buildings, so it can also get pretty crowded during lunch hour.
 Aside from that, the space is clean and well-ventilated, making it a comfortable area to dine in.Â